pavanthadari/thadari-60day-ds-bootcamp-2025/01_intro_data_science/day1_key_learning_part_2.md

 - I used to think “analysis” and “analytics” were the same — but they’re not.
 - Analysis = explaining the past, Analytics = planning for the future.
 - Both are essential in data science and business decision-making.
-- I now feel more confident reading job roles like “Business Analyst” or “Data Analytics Specialist” because I understand what they truly mean.